speedcontrol/nodecg-speedcontrol/READMES/Configuration.md

 ```
 "tiltify": {
 	"enable": true,
-	"key": "API_KEY"
+	"token": "API_ACCESS_TOKEN",
+	"campaign": "CAMPAIGN_ID"
 }
 ```

-Once enabled and a key is specified from Tiltify (which should be in your Tiltify settings/dashboard), the donation total for your event will be stored and frequently updated in the `tiltifyDonationTotal` replicant of this bundle.
+Once enabled and an API access token and campaign ID are specified from Tiltify (you can get a token by registering an application on the Tiltify dashboard, the campaign ID is harder to find; look in your browser's inpector in the Network tab), the donation total for your campaign will be stored and frequently updated in the `tiltifyDonationTotal` replicant of this bundle.
 The source for the Tiltify code can be found in the [./extension/tiltify.js](../extension/tiltify.js) file.

 ### Speedrun.com Marathons